U.S. Embassy and Consulate in Poland Grants Program

 - completing activities begun with other funds

-- representational expenses beyond the cost of coffee breaks and working lunches (alcohol cannot be funded at all)
+- food and drink beyond the cost of coffee breaks and working lunches (alcohol cannot be funded at all)

 HOW TO APPLY:

 Send your application materials to firstname.lastname@example.org by 17:00 on Friday, June 26.
 Your email must include all of the below elements: